Blue Corner Signs 10-year Agreement with BluePoint to Deploy 280 EV Chargers at Business & Conference Network Centers in Belgium

 Blue Corner, founded 2011, focuses on smart 360° total solutions with subscriptions for business, private EV drivers and corporate partners.
 Our rapidly growing network has more than 15,000 chargers across Belgium, the Netherlands, Luxembourg and France.
 The Blue Corner public charging card opens up 250,000 charging ports across Europe.
 Blue Corner currently has more than 100 staff and is headquartered in Antwerp. https://www.bluecorner.be

-Blue Corner is a Blink Charging Company (Nasdaq: BLNK, BLNKW), a world leader in EV charging equipment that designs, manufactures, owns and operates charging stations.
+Blue Corner is a Blink Charging Company BLNK BLNKW))), a world leader in EV charging equipment that designs, manufactures, owns and operates charging stations.
 Blink's key products and services include the Blink EV charging network, EV charging equipment and EV charging services.

 For more information, visit https://blinkcharging.com/.